asanzdiego/ng2-examples/ejer03/README.md

 # Ejer03

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.16.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.20-4.

-# Important things
-- Global styles added in angular-cli.json (Bootstrap 3)
-- Styles defined at component level with stylesUrl (commented)
-- Styles defined at component level with styles
-- Inline styles in the template
-- Use of ngIf, ngFor, data binding basics

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.